-Underneath the striking spring scene, you’ll want to make sure your trees have a healthy base.
+Underneath the striking spring scene, you’ll want to make sure your trees have a healthy structure.

-Knowing when to trim trees keeps them healthy in the long-term while setting them up for a season of robust growth.
+Knowing when to trim trees keeps them healthy in the long-term and positions them for a season of robust growth.

 Below we’re answering your most common questions about when to trim, or prune, your trees.

 Talk to your local arborist about pruning before spring blooms emerge.
-Typically a tree's pruning cycle is 3 to 5 years, but type, size and health play a role in the cycle that will work best for your tree.
+Typically a tree's pruning cycle is 3 to 5 years, but the species, size, and health will dictate the optimal cycle for your tree.